 We become Lymphoma Action - launching our new name with a fresher look and a new website - to make sure we reach even more people affected by lymphoma.

-We roll out our Live your Life - living with and beyond lymphoma - our survivorship programme, helping hundreds of people who have come to the end of their treatment, or are on watch and wait, to take control of their lives.
+We roll out Live your Life - living with and beyond lymphoma - our survivorship programme, helping hundreds of people who have come to the end of their treatment, or are on watch and wait, to take control of their lives.

-Lymphoma Association pilots our lymphoma specific Clinical Psychologist programme, recognising the need for lymphoma specific counselling and support.
+Lymphoma Association pilots a lymphoma specific Clinical Psychologist programme, recognising the need for lymphoma specific counselling and support.

-Lymphoma Association teams up with Royal College of GPs to launch training course for GPs that will help them spot lymphoma earlier and provide the best possible care to people with lymphoma.
+Lymphoma Association teams up with Royal College of GPs to launch a training course for GPs that will help them spot lymphoma earlier and provide the best possible care to people with lymphoma.

 We launch a project to vastly improve our online information offering for people affected by lymphoma, resulting in a surge in the number of people who visit our website.

 Jonathan Pearce is appointed as Lymphoma Association chief executive.